Info: Tours + Hunts

 Additional Tour and Hunt Info

-Should I go on the tour or the scavenger hunt?
+Q. Should I go on the tour or the scavenger hunt?

-Our walking tour covers less than one mile of mostly level terrain and is accessible to people in strollers and wheelchairs.
+A. Our walking tour covers less than one mile of mostly level terrain and is accessible to people in strollers and wheelchairs.
 If you're interested in science, technology, medicine, social change movements, and entrepreneurship, you'll love it.
 It includes some "show and tell" items, and we love to hear your questions.

 If you'd like something more competitive for your family or friend group, consider doing the scavenger hunt.
 You don't need to race or run, and the puzzles can be solved by people of any age.
 You will rack up points as you visit interesting places in downtown Boston, and compete with at least one other team in real-time.